-The school works in partnership with the other schools in the locality, including a special school.
+The school works in partnership with the other schools in the locality, including a special school and other schools in TPAT.
 This enables the schools to build a bank of joint resources and to share advice, training and development activities and expertise.